 Activity Total

 Mining 7.66

 Plant 3.25

 Infrastructure 6.59

 TSF 9.36

+Total 58.57

+Retrenchment 6.28

+Mine Closure Credits -6.20

 Mine Closure 31.63

-Mine Closure Credits -6.20

-Retrenchment 6.28

-Total 58.57

-Total operating costs for the three year mine life are estimated at \$648 million as summarized in the table below.
+Total operating costs for the mine life are estimated at \$648 million, as summarized in the table below.
 Mining costs represent 56% of the operating costs and are based on the existing mining contract.
 Load and haul and drill and blast metrics were calculated for the range of materials encountered and were developed per bench for each of the deposits for use in the pit optimizations and mining schedules.